The Tournament (2009 film): Plot

-A group of the world's wealthiest and most powerful men, who are themselves tied into law enforcement agencies and criminal underworlds alike, and who also control the international media with their billions, have devised the ultimate entertainment for themselves, simply referred to as "The Tournament", which takes place at intervals of every seven or ten years in an unspecified location, usually a large city.
+A group of the world's wealthiest and most powerful men, who are themselves tied into law enforcement agencies and criminal underworlds alike and who also control the international media with their billions, have devised the ultimate entertainment for themselves, simply referred to as "The Tournament."
+The Tournament takes place at intervals of every 7 years in an unspecified location, usually a large city.

-"Contestants" volunteer, but due to the nature of the tournament are some of the toughest or craziest individuals on the planet.
-They are expected to kill and only the last surviving combatant will win the cash prize of $10 million.
-The men and women running the tournament not only view it as entertainment, but also bet high stakes on the outcome as a huge gambling tournament, serving as the source of excitement also for the millionaires.
+The "Contestants" volunteer, but due to the nature of the tournament, they are some of the toughest or craziest individuals on the planet.
+They are expected to kill, and only the last surviving combatant will win the cash prize of $10 million.
+The men and women running the tournament not only view it as entertainment but also bet high stakes on the outcome as a massive gambling tournament, serving as a source of excitement for the billionaires.

-For each tournament, combatants are selected from the world's special forces, serial killers, athletes, trained contract killers and assassins.
-The last combatant standing receives not only the cash prize, but also the glory and reputation of having the title of World's Number 1, and which itself carries the legendary "million-dollar-a-bullet" contract killing price tag.
-Each of the contestants carries a tracking device, embedded under their skin, allowing the observers to monitor their movements, and the contestants to track each other.
-The tournament lasts twenty-four hours, and if no one has won, then the tracking devices will explode.
+For each tournament, combatants are selected from the world's special forces, serial killers, athletes, trained contract killers, and assassins.
+The last combatant standing receives the cash prize and the glory and reputation of having the title of World's Number 1, which carries the legendary "million-dollar-a-bullet" contract killing price tag.
+Each contestant carries a tracking device, embedded under their skin, allowing the observers to monitor their movements and the contestants to track each other.
+The tournament lasts 24 hours, and the tracking devices will explode if no one has won.

 The mayhem that takes place is passed off as natural disasters, terrorist outrages, accidents, or put down to rampages committed by lone madmen.
-The unsuspecting towns where the tournament takes place are randomly selected, and the public never know of its existence.
+The unsuspecting towns where the tournament occurs are randomly selected, and the public never knows its existence.
 This year, the latest tournament has come to Middlesbrough, a town in the United Kingdom - the country with the most prevalent mass surveillance in the world so that the events of the tournament can be easily followed and recorded through the ever-present CCTV as well as satellite surveillance.
-They also jam the communications of the emergency services, completely taking over the electronic infrastructure, and the stage is set.
+They also jam the emergency services' communications, completely taking over the electronic infrastructure, and the stage is set.